 An example of transforming isolation with a 5 week old baby:

 Five-week-old Matt and his parents came in to my office looking very frazzled.
 This was their first baby, and he had been crying inconsolably the whole time he was awake, ever since his birth.
 He had been conceived through In-vitro fertilization (IVF).
 They were at their wits end, and extremely sleep deprived.
 I held Matt in my hands, tuned in to him and his body, and as I looked at him I was totally open to hearing what he wanted to share with us.
 Inside I am saying “you can tell me about anything here” and sometimes I say that aloud too.
 He was crying and looking very unhappy, and his eyes looked very boggy and watery even when he wasn’t crying.
 He was looking up to his right as if he had a connection with something up there that was upsetting him.
 I have seen this look many times in babies; its as if their energy is going out and up after something ‘up there’, and at the same time they are trying to land in their body.
 I asked the parents to tell me if there was another one with him in the womb.
-Their story unfolded as they shared that after the assisted conception there was a brother who was chosen by the doctor to be placed in the womb with Matt.
+Their story unfolded as they shared that after the assisted conception there was a brother conceptus who was chosen by the doctor to be placed in the womb with Matt.
 The doctor said his brother would give Matt more of a chance of surviving.
 Matt and his brother were placed in the womb together and they both implanted.
 The parents only wanted one baby, but were prepared to welcome two if necessary.
 Matt’s brother left, and Matt was bereft from this loss.
 This had been a very challenging process for him, and he had a lot of grief about losing his brother.
 Often with the loss of a twin it’s hard for the survivor to really land here, because part of their energy is pulled out towards the one who left, and there is longing and grief.
-When all of these dynamics and feelings were acknowledged Matt stopped crying, and then turned his head and looked me in the eyes for the first time.
+When all of these dynamics and feelings were deeply acknowledged Matt stopped crying, and then turned his head and looked me in the eyes clearly for the first time.
 His eyes no longer looked boggy.
 The non-stop inconsolable crying stopped for the whole of the next week!
-We had two more session in which we helped him with other aspects of the In-Vitro Fertilization process that were hard for him, and he has been doing great ever since.
-Just imagine what it would have been like for him to hold all of that on his own.
+Matt ands parents had two more sessions in which we helped him with other aspects of the In-Vitro Fertilization process that were hard for him, and he has been doing great ever since.
+Just imagine what it would have been like for him to hold all of that trauma and experience on his own.
 It was way too much to bear alone, and could have resulted in core isolation, and other issues, from unresolved trauma.